unelmacoin/unelmacoin-main/doc/Install_Ubuntu.md

 `unelmacoind &`
 press enter

-You should see the unelmacoind daemon up and running in Ubuntu distro
+You should see the unelmacoind daemon up and running in Ubuntu distribution.